 - phaeochromocytoma, a rare tumour of the adrenal glands which sits near the kidneys

-- You have had an allergic reaction to amisulpride or any of the ingredients listed at the end of this leaflet.
+- You are hypersensitive to, or have had an allergic reaction to amisulpride or any of the ingredients listed at the end of this leaflet.

 Symptoms of an allergic reaction may include: shortness of breath, wheezing or difficulty breathing; swelling of the face, lips, tongue, throat or other parts of the body; itching or hives on the skin.

 If you think you are having an allergic reaction, contact your doctor immediately or go to the Accident and Emergency department at the nearest hospital.

 - The expiry date (EXP) printed on the pack has passed.

 - The packaging is torn, shows signs of tampering or it does not look quite right.